-Information about a local cricket club has been very difficult to find but then, in the Huddersfield Weekly Examiner 1881, I came across three articles from that year in the space of several months.
+In my chapter on the Netherthong Brass Band, I have recorded that there was a match between the Deanhouse Cricket Club and the Brass Band in 1876 which was followed by a gala and sports in the evening.
+The paper noted that it was an annual event ??
+Further information about the local cricket club was very difficult to find but then, in the Huddersfield Weekly Examiner 1881, I came across three articles from that year in the space of several months.
 The first in September was very sad.
 Arthur Woodhead, a tailor aged 21, died suddenly on a Saturday afternoon at Deanhouse Cricket Ground.
 He was playing at cricket and batting when he fell down and died immediately.
-Mr. C.Trotter, surgeon of Holmfirth, had on several occasions attended the deceased for attacks of rheumatic fever which had greatly damaged his heart.
+Mr. C.Trotter, surgeon of Holmfirth, had on several occasions attended the deceased for attacks of rheumatic fever, which had greatly damaged his heart.
 Mr.Trotter saw the deceased after his death and stated that death was due to the result of heart disease, and he deemed it unnecessary to report the incident to the coroner.
 Several months later the members of the club concluded their cricket season for 1881 by partaking of a supper provided by Mr. Stanfield of the Cricketers Arms.
 A meeting was held presided over by Mr.Jackson, president of the Club.
-Mr.G.Senior, secretary, read the report which showed out of 21 matches played, 14 had been won, 3 lost and 4 drawn.
+Mr.G.Senior, secretary, read the report which showed out of 21 matches played, 14 had been won, three lost and four drawn.
 After the report had been adopted , the officers for the ensuing season were elected and then songs and recitations were given by members of the club.
 A new bat was presented to J.H.Dearnley and James Dyson for being the highest scorers during the year ; a new cricket ball to Sam Woodhead ( any relation to the Arthur Woodhead who died in September ?) and a new silk hat to Henry Easthead were given to them for their excellent bowling.
 In December a concert was given in the National School in aid of funds for the Cricket Club.
 The room was crowded and everyone enjoyed a varied programme of glees, songs, duets and instrumental music.
 Among the artistes were the Misses Beaumont, Messrs.
-Eastwood, Beaumont, Walker, Roberts and Deanley, a comic singer, Mr.Howard, instrumentalists masters J. and E. Hollingworth and members of the Philharmonic Band.
+Eastwood, Beaumont, Walker, Roberts and Deanley, a comic singer, Mr.Howard, instrumentalists masters, J. and E. Hollingworth, and members of the Philharmonic Band.

 In February 1890 the cricket club held a concert in the National School .
 It was filled to capacity – 600 people, and the artists included Miss Marshall, Miss Helena Sykes, Huddersfield Orpheus Quartette, Miss G.Craven ( solo violin ) and Harold Sykes ( solo cornet ), and in the same year they ran another successful concert in the Church schoolroom which included a mirth- provoking and grotesque ventriloquial entertainment by J.Whelen of Halifax.
 He caused quite a furore with his two dolls, Joseph and Sarah, who sang songs, duets and comical dialogue.